pymc-devs/pymc-examples/myst_nbs/ode_models/ODE_with_manual_gradients.myst.md

 ### Other forms of differential equation (DDE, DAE, PDE)

-I hope the two examples have elucidated the applicability of PyMC3 in regards to fitting ODE models.
+I hope the two examples have elucidated the applicability of PyMC in regards to fitting ODE models.
 Although ODEs are the most fundamental constituent of a mathematical model, there are indeed other forms of dynamical systems such as a delay differential equation (DDE), a differential algebraic equation (DAE) and the partial differential equation (PDE) whose parameter estimation is equally important.
-The SMC and for that matter any other non-gradient sampler supported by PyMC3 can be used to fit all these forms of differential equation, of course using the `as_op`.
+The SMC and for that matter any other non-gradient sampler supported by PyMC can be used to fit all these forms of differential equation, of course using the `as_op`.
 However, just like an ODE we can solve augmented systems of DDE/DAE along with their sensitivity equations.
 The sensitivity equations for a DDE and a DAE can be found in this recent paper, [C Rackauckas et al., 2018](https://arxiv.org/abs/1812.01892) (Equation 9 and 10).
 Thus we can easily apply NUTS sampler to these models.

 ### Stan already supports ODEs